JulianT2013/v4-documentation/_v4 documentation/developer-first-custom-pdf.md

 ---
 ### Introduction [#introduction](#introduction){#introduction}

-Before we jump right into the code behind custom templates we're going to discuss the architecture Gravity PDF uses to register and load templates, how multisite sites differ slightly from standard WordPress installations and the template hierarchy.
+Before we jump right into the code, we're going to discuss the architecture Gravity PDF uses to register and load custom templates, how multisite sites differ from standard WordPress installations and briefly touch on the template hierarchy.

 **Jump To Section**